Merritt-Woodwork/merrittwoodwork.com/src/_staff/emily-booth.md

 title: Project Principal
 quote: >-
   The level of talent on this team raises the bar.
-Every project is a reflection of true skill and dedication, and I’m proud to be a part of.
+Every project is a reflection of true skill and dedication, and I’m proud to be a part of it.
 details: >-
   Emily Booth leads a multidisciplinary team of project managers, engineers, millworkers, and installers in executing luxury millwork projects worldwide.